All Episodes

 This is a world news tonight.

-And it was uh actually a Jim Avila report out there about Coca-Cola canceling the special white can for the polar bear.
+And it was actually a Jim Avila report out there about Coca-Cola canceling the special white can for the polar bear.

-We all remember the outcry back in 1985 when New Coke tried to replace our old friend the classic.
+We all remember the outcry back in 1985 when New Coke tried to replace our old friend, the classic.

-Well, the Coca-Cola Company is scrambling again tonight.
+Well, the Coca-Cola company is scrambling again tonight.

 Here's ABC's Jamavila.

-A holiday promotion designed to raise money for polar bears, now cut short because of consumer backlash.
+A holiday promotion designed to raise money for polar bears now cut short because of consumer backlash.

 For some Coke drinkers, the white can is anything but the real thing.

-Some coke drinkers complain the soda in the white can tastes different.
+Some Coke drinkers complain the soda in the white can tastes different.

-But distributors were informed only this morning to expect a return to the iconic red by next week.
+Coca-Cola says this was part of the plan all along, but distributors were informed only this morning to expect a return to the iconic red by next week.

-That was a part of the plan to have the white can out there for a couple of weeks.
+That was part of the plan to have the white can out there for a couple of weeks.

-I'm sure that there's no difference in what they're putting in the cans, but people think it tastes different.
+I'm sure that there's no difference in what they're putting in the cans.

 The original Coke error back in 1985 was not an advertising mistake.